From Marseille to Mont-Blanc: What to know about the journey of the Olympic torch to Paris

 Torch bearers will carry the flame across Marseille the next day, the last stretch running on the roof of the famed Stade Vélodrome, home to Marseille's passionate soccer fans.

-After leaving Marseille, a vast relay route is undertaken before the torch odyssey ends on July 27 in Paris.
+After leaving Marseille, a vast relay route will be undertaken before the torch's odyssey ends with the opening ceremony of the Games on July 26 in Paris.

 Here’s a look at where the torch goes before reaching Paris: